yasirbhutta/yasirbhutta.github.io/python/docs/classes/practice-and-progress/exercises-classes.md

 next: /python/docs/classes/practice-and-progress/mini-projects-classes.html
 ---

-Sure!
-Here's a beginner-friendly exercise involving classes and basic tasks like defining attributes, methods, and creating objects.

----

 ### 🧠 **Exercise: Create a `Book` Class**

 **Task**: Write a class called `Book` that represents a book in a library.
 The class should have: